Kerim Kerimov: Career

 An expert in rocket technology, he worked during World War II on the inspection and acceptance of the famous Katyusha rocket launchers.
 His work was honoured with the Order of the Red Star.
-Kerim Kerimov has been involved in Soviet aeronautics from its inception.
+Kerim Kerimov was involved in Soviet aeronautics from its inception.
 After World War II, Kerimov worked on the Soviet intercontinental ballistic missile program, rising by 1960 to head the Third Directorate of the Main Directorate of Missile Weapons (GURVO) of the USSR Ministry of Defense that oversaw secret test launches.
 Along with other rocketry experts, he was sent to Germany in 1946 to collect information on the German V-2 rocket.

 In 1964 he became head of the newly formed Central Directorate of the Space Forces (TsUKOS) of the USSR Ministry of Defense.
 Following the death of Sergei Korolev in 1966, Kerimov was appointed Chairman of the State Commission on Piloted Flights and headed it for 25 years (1966–1991).
 He supervised every stage of development and operation of both crewed space complexes as well as uncrewed interplanetary stations for former Soviet Union.
 Kerimov was also the Head of Chief Directorate of the Ministry of General Machine Building in 1965-1974, which was engaged in the creation of rocket systems.

 A string of challenging incidents occurred at the start of his tenure as Chairman, beginning with the loss of the Kosmos 133, failed Soyuz test flights, and the Soyuz 1 fatality, which halted the crewed program for eighteen months.
 The government of the Soviet Union continued to press for the continuation of its crewed moon program, though, and Kerimov's successful overseeing of the Kosmos 186 and Kosmos 188 linkup earned him the rank of Lieutenant General.
 He was given responsibilities in managing the Salyut space station program.
 Progress on the project stalled after that, and the deaths of the crew of the Soyuz 11, who successfully boarded the Salyut 1 and perished prior to re-entry, required an extensive redesign of the Soyuz spacecraft.

 Kerimov supported the continuation of the N1 rocket project, opposed by several influential Soviet political figures due to its repeated failures, which led to his demotion from his leading role in the space program.
 He continued to chair the Soyuz missions after his demotion.

 Soviet secrecy

 As in the case of other Soviet space pioneers, the Soviet authorities for many years refused to disclose Kerimov's identity to the public.
 At televised space launchings, cameras always focused on the cosmonauts and not the person to whom they reported their readiness to carry out the mission.
 As Kerimov was a "secreted general", he was always hidden from the camera's view; only his voice was broadcast.
-His name remained a secret until the era of “glasnost” in Soviet Union, when he was first mentioned in Pravda newspaper in August 7, 1987.
+His name remained a secret until the era of “glasnost” in Soviet Union, when he was first mentioned in the Pravda newspaper on August 7, 1987.
 Prior to that, he was always known as the "nameless" or "anonymous" Chairman of the Commission.